 "The King Cobra MIM wedge is made with a new metal injection molded process making it one of the most solid feeling wedges on the market."

-- Our Best Golf Wedges for High Handicappers in 2021
+- Our Best Golf Wedges for High Handicappers

 - Best Golf Wedges for High Handicappers